PaddlePaddle/PaddleDetection/README.md

 - [x] **Modulated Deformable Convolution**: pretrained models to be released.
 - [x] **Deformable PSRoI Pooling**: pretrained models to be released.

+**NOTE:** Synchronized batch normalization can only be used on multiple GPU devices, can not be used on CPU devices or single GPU device.

 ## Model zoo